YOGA & PILATES

 Susvaagatam!
 Welcome to my Site…

-I offer classes at beginner and mixed ability, as well as specialised sessions of managing low back pain, prenatal & postnatal yoga & pilates, meditation, and mindfulness.
+I offer classes at beginner and mixed ability, as well as specialised sessions of managing low back pain, yoga for fertility, prenatal & postnatal yoga & pilates, meditation, and mindfulness.

 One to One sessions tackling mobility, movement, motivation & nutrition